 Like most North Americans my age, I grew up on a diet heavy in reruns of The Simpsons.
-One scene that often comes to mind involves Ned Flanders, the Simpsons’ overly pious neighbour, confessing to their longsuffering minister: “I’m meek, but … I could probably stand to be meeker.”
+One scene that often comes to mind involves Ned Flanders, the Simpsons’ overly pious neighbour, confessing to their longsuffering minister: “I’m meek, but … I could be meeker.”
 What I love about this quote is that it’s impossible to tell whether Ned is legitimately concerned about his humility and is expressing that concern in a way that demonstrates that he is in fact humble, or whether it’s really what we’d now call a “humble-brag,” an expression of pride and vanity couched in the language of humility.

 Humility is often like this; it’s difficult to get a good handle on it.
 Humility is hard to define and easily misunderstood.
 Additionally, in a culture which increasingly rewards self-promotion, humility is severely undervalued and actively undermined.
 Moreover, we have to acknowledge that Christian teaching on humility has often been abused to keep the marginalized ‘in their place’.
 And so we have to pay particular attention to understanding what humility is but also what it isn’t.

 According to the VIA Institute on character, “If Humility is your top strength, you do not seek the spotlight, preferring to let your accomplishments speak for themselves.
 You do not regard yourself as special, and others recognize and value your modesty.”
 On its own this definition might rightly rankle people in marginalized groups, who feel that their accomplishments are often ignored.
 But, it continues with some important qualifications: